One of tech's biggest events will go lean on phones. What's up with that?

-One of the world's largest stages for new gadgets and devices takes place next week -- so you would expect to see a flood of innovative and high-powered phones there, right?
+One of the world's largest stages for new gadgets and devices will be in the spotlight next week -- so you would expect to see a flood of innovative and high-powered phones there, right?
 Wrong.

 Phones are still coming to CES 2017, but not a laundry list of outstanding smartphones.
 Instead we're expecting: